 Robert J. Zeglin, PhD, NCC, LMHC

-Dr. Zeglin is an Assistant Professor in the Clinical Mental Health Counseling program at the University of North Florida.
+Dr. Zeglin is an Assistant Professor in and Program Director for the Clinical Mental Health Counseling program at the University of North Florida.

 His area of research is primarily LGBT health and human sexuality counselor competencies.